ctoruno/Personal-Website/content/blog/gis-exploding/index.md

   </div>
 </div>

 We have been succesfully been able to identify Taiwan, what do we do now?
-Well, we basically need to rejoin all the other islands back to China, remove the China/Taiwan feature from our boundaries data and add the exploded data with China and Taiwan as sepaarate features.
-Sounds comple, right?
+Well, we basically need to rejoin all the other islands back to China, remove the China/Taiwan feature from our boundaries data, and add the exploded data with China and Taiwan as separate features.
+Sounds complex, right?
 Well, it's actually quite straightforward.
 Let's go step by step.

-First, we first need to manually input Taiwan's counntry data as follows:
+First, we need to manually input Taiwan's country data as follows:

 ```python